Geomechanics for surface and underground infrastructure

 Deakin has a strong numerical modelling team with significant experience in geomechanical simulation in all three, particle-based, finite element and discrete element codes.
 These codes are applied to solve complex non-linear geomechanical problems at multi-scales that range from particle (millimetres) to roads and tunnels (metres), slopes (hundreds of metres) and large-scale mines (kilometres).
 At each of these scales our researchers are able to couple geomechanical responses with dynamics (blasting) and hydrodynamics (water).
 This experience within the one research group is unique and provides confidence in research outcomes that are fit-for-purpose.

-Our group specialises in road safety analysis and evaluation.
+We have a strong research group specialising in road safety analysis and evaluation.
 We undertake cutting-edge research on the current and future challenges of transport systems, enabling efficient integration of technologies and concepts related to micro-mobility, shared road usage, safe system approach to road safety, and autonomous and connected vehicles.

 Our research focuses on diverse areas of road safety, including: